sensu-plugins/sensu-plugins-memory-checks/README.md

 Ruby does not have a good native way to grab information on memory usage (without using C extensions or running shell commands and parsing out).
 For this reason, `check-ram.rb` uses a gem called `vmstat` that has a dependency on a GCC to compile the C extensions.

-To avoid errors which occur when trying to compile the C extensions without GCC present, we do not install `vmstat` gem by default.
+To avoid errors that occur when trying to compile the C extensions without GCC present, we do not install the `vmstat` gem by default.

 **Users who need to use `check-ram.rb` must install GCC**.
 GCC installation usually requires two steps but can vary based on your distribution and Ruby setup: